aaron-grau/curic/javascript/projects/mail/README.md

   * Return the `<li> DOM Node

 * Test that clicking on the inbox link displays all your messages
+* Now that your inbox works, make the application immediately route to the inbox by using `location.hash` to route to `#inbox` inside the `DOMContentLoaded` callback. **Make sure this happens after the router starts**

 ## Phase III: Sent Component